 # 360 Camera Pipeline

-This document describe the step-by-step guidance for mapping with panorama cameras.
+This document describes the step-by-step guidance for mapping with panorama cameras.

 Pro license is required to use this feature.